Whether you're jetting off on a round-the-world adventure or spending winter in the sun, arrange long stay travel insurance before you go...

 Though both policies are very similar, there are a few differences.

 Long term travel insurance covers you for one extended trip up to 12 months, including across several destinations.
 In comparison, annual multi-trip insurance covers you for several individual trips taken over 12 months.

-• Long stay holiday insurance is more suitable if you’re taking an extended trip, where you aren’t planning on returning to the UK within 30 days.
+• Long stay holiday insurance could be more suitable if you’re taking an extended break, where you aren’t planning on returning to the UK until the end of your trip.

 • Annual multi-trip insurance could be better if you know you’ll be travelling back and forth between the UK and abroad on several shorter trips.

-LV= annual multi-trip insurance also comes with an option to extend your cover, with Premier annual multi trip-insurance.
-This means that if you’re under the age of 79, you can opt for 90-day travel insurance on each trip if you’re looking to take an extended break.
+LV= annual multi-trip insurance also comes with an option to extend your cover by upgrading from Essential (which covers you for up to 31 days), to Premier annual multi trip-insurance.
+This means that if you’re under the age of 79, you can opt for 90-day travel insurance on each trip if you’re looking to take longer trips throughout the year.